enricobottazzi/autointerp_baez/README.md

 score = ceil(raw_activation * 10 / max_activation)
 ```

-where `max_activation` is the maximum activation score of the 20 examples.
+where `max_activation` is the maximum activation score across the 20 examples.

 It sends one chat-completion request at temperature `0.7`: